pedsmoreira/battlecry/CONTRIBUTING.md

 # Contributing

-We'd love to have your contribution added to Samba.
+We'd love to have your contribution added to Battlecry.
 If you decide to do so, please follow the [code of conduct](CODE_OF_CONDUCT.md)

 ## Prerequisites